Supply Management Virtual Assistant | Hire a Supply VA

 - Stationery and consumables management: monitoring and reordering non-inventory operational supplies

-Tool stack this role should be proficient in: NetSuite, Cin7, QuickBooks Commerce (formerly TradeGecko), Xero, Airtable or Google Sheets for reporting dashboards, Slack for team communication, and your existing ERP or inventory management system.
+Software Proficiency: NetSuite, Cin7, QuickBooks Commerce (formerly TradeGecko), Xero, Airtable or Google Sheets, Slack, and existing ERP systems.

 Supply Chain Trends Your VA Helps You Navigate